robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Toby was," she said, her eyes on her hands.
 "Mum said she was there—" She swallowed, hard.
 Her chest rose with the effort of a breath.
 "He didn't feel anything.
 Just—"

-A curlew cried—thin and eerie—in the darkness.
+A curlew cried — thin and eerie — in the darkness.

 I got to my feet.
 Her eyes followed me, lost.